rproskuryakov/algo-and-data-structures/README.md

-# algo-and-data-structures
+# Data Structures and Algorithms
-Solutions to problems of "Data Structures and Algorithms" specialization on Coursera
+Solutions to problems of ["Data Structures and Algorithms" specialization](https://www.coursera.org/specializations/data-structures-algorithms) on Coursera